 How long does it take to recover from hair transplant surgery?

 Typically, a patient can expect to recover for 3 to 5 days following FUE Toronto.
 However, Day 10 is considered the magic number.
 At that stage, the patient can expect the hair follicles to be securely established in the donor site.
 This general timeline assumes a healthy patient and scalp plus adherence to all post-operative instructions.
 Knowing your surgeon and the safety practices of the clinic are essential.
-Your lifestyle while healing also influences recovery.
+Your lifestyle while healing after a hair transplant also influences recovery.

-How to decide the number of days off from work?
+How to decide the number of days off from work

 Hair transplant surgery is unique among cosmetic procedures in that you won’t be significantly impaired for most types of work after a few days.
 You can move about, drive, read, socialize, and more.
 You can travel immediately after your hair restoration.
 The 2 critical factors that influence time off the most are the strenuous nature of your work and your preferred level of discretion.